darkobits/doorman/README.md

 #### `gatherDigits`

-Pauses the call and waits for the callee to enter a sequence of digits.
+Pauses the call and waits for the caller to enter a sequence of digits.
 The call will then proceed down the branch matching the sequence entered.
-A `default` branch must be provided to handle cases where the callee does not enter a matching sequence.
+A `default` branch must be provided to handle cases where the caller does not enter a matching sequence.

 |Option|Type|Description|
 |---|---|---|